A Time-Honored Ritual the Sundowner Safari Experience

 It’s Time for Sundowners on Safari!
 Africa’s Happy Hour in the Ugandan Wilderness

-In Uganda, Waragi is a tradition; it is a part of the local culture, whether as a brand or as locally produced moonshine called Waragi, Enguli, Kasese, or Lira.
+In Uganda, Waragi is a tradition; it is a part of the local culture, whether as a brand or as a locally produced moonshine called Waragi, Enguli, Kasese, or Lira.

-It is also a Tourist attraction in that Africans from all over the continent flock to Kampala, the city that never sleeps fueled by Uganda Waragi.
+It is also a Tourist attraction in that Africans from all over the continent flock to Kampala, the city that never sleeps, fueled by Uganda Waragi.

 No Ugandan Safari Sundowner is complete with a taste of Uganda.
-Waragi is best had with Krest Bitter Lemon, which has that traditional Tonic flavor that is so part of the original safari sundowner dating back to colonial times.
+Waragi is best had with Krest Bitter Lemon, which has that traditional Tonic flavor that is part of the original safari sundowner dating back to colonial times.